-- To screen BIG applications for eligibility and fit into the scheme - To carry out Technical Review of eligible applications through Subject Experts (Reviewers) with relevant background and expertise. - To recommend proposals to BIRAC for presentation to BIRAC's Technical Expert Panel (TEP). - To conduct technical & financial due diligence of the shortlisted applicant. - To monitor the targeted milestones and disburse the funds accordingly to the selected BIG Innovator. - To provide mentorship and handholding for activities related to IP management, legal and contract, mobilizing resources and other business development related activities to all recipients of Biotechnology Ignition Grant (BIG innovators/grantees). - To organize workshops/seminars/mentoring sessions for the BIG Innovators. - To provide a platform for interaction with Senior/ Subject Experts and other academic partners. - To organize a onetime mentoring session or pre graduation ceremony just before the completion of the selected projects. - The BIG Partners would be authorized to sign an Agreement with the BIG Innovators on behalf of BIRAC.
-For the management of the Ignition grant,
+- To receive online applications on behalf of BIRAC - To screen BIG applications for eligibility and fit into the scheme - To carry out Technical Review of eligible applications through Subject Experts (Reviewers) with relevant background and expertise. - To shortlist proposals for presentation in front of Technical Expert Panel (TEP). - To conduct technical & financial due diligence of the applicants finally shortlisted by the ESC. - To monitor the targeted milestones and disburse the funds accordingly to the selected BIG Innovator. - To provide mentorship and handholding for activities related to IP management, legal and contract, mobilizing resources and other business development related activities to all recipients of Biotechnology Ignition Grant (BIG innovators/grantees). - To organize workshops/seminars/mentoring sessions for the BIG Innovators. - To provide a platform for interaction with Senior/ Subject Experts and other academic partners. - To organize a onetime mentoring session or pre graduation ceremony just before the completion of the selected projects. - The BIG Partners would be authorized to sign an Agreement with the BIG

+Innovators on behalf of BIRAC.

-BIRAC will sign an agreement with each BIG Partner for fulfilling the roles and responsibilities.
+• For the management of the Ignition grant, BIRAC has signed an agreement with each BIG Partner for fulfilling the roles and responsibilities.